frillsdev/frills-neocities/content/blog/240109-bookmark-dump.md

 1. <a href="https://alphagov.github.io/accessible-autocomplete/examples/">Accessible Autocomplete</a> - Developed by the UK government, still in alpha, so not released officially but I have used it in a few projects because Accessible!!

-1. <a href="https://codyhouse.co/tutorials/how-stacking-cards">Stacking Cards example</a> - Reminds me of a university project one of my peers did.
+1. <a href="https://codyhouse.co/tutorials/how-stacking-cards">Stacking Cards example</a> - Reminds me of a university project one of my peers did, when you would scroll through pages, like into the screen.

-1. <a href="https://developers.google.com/maps/documentation/javascript/reference/marker#MarkerOptions">Google Maps documentation: Markers</a> - God I hate Google Maps and its markers.
-Black magic, I say.
+1. <a href="https://developers.google.com/maps/documentation/javascript/reference/marker#MarkerOptions">Google Maps documentation: Markers</a> - Reference this a lot when building maps with the Google Maps API.

 1. <a href="https://riccardoscalco.it/textures/">Textures.js</a> - JavaScript injected SVGs?
 Not sure I ever used this but I find the patterns visually appealing.